Is a loft conversion worth it? Conversions & House extensions in London.

 - Hip-to-gable conversions operate by extending your property’s sloping ‘hip’ roof outwards to create a vertical ‘gable’ wall.

-- Mansard conversion – the most expensive, involving an extension that runs the length of a house’s roof and changes its angle to practically vertical.
+- Mansard conversion is the most expensive, involving an extension that runs the length of a house’s roof and changes its angle to practically vertical.

-What to think about when you decide a loft conversion
+What should you think about when you decide to start a loft conversion?

 Cost of loft conversion and feasibility

-The price of a loft conversion is determined by a number of factors, including the age of your home and the shape/pitch of your current roof.
+The price of a loft conversion is determined by a number of factors, including the age of your home and the shape and pitch of your current roof.
 The following aspects have a role in creating a loft space that isn’t overly pricey or complicated:

 - Having enough headroom in the loft area (a minimum of 2.2 metres).
 When you need to expand your roof space, it will have a significant impact on the overall cost and scope of the construction project.